 Benefits for you

-If your marketplace also provides some services (for ex, tradesmen services), we can integrate the tools that are used by providers to estimate the requests to quicken the work of your customers or employees.
-Saving your customer time for routine tasks may help them become more productive and increase profits.
+If your marketplace also provides some services (for example, tradesmen services), we can integrate the tools that are used by providers to estimate the requests to quicken the work of your customers or employees.
+Saving your customers' time for routine tasks may help them become more productive and increase profits.
 That, in turn, allows you to grow your revenue as well.

 An ML-based recommendation system works according to the chosen mathematical method and an algorithm that uses the data stored in the database.
 To create an ML-based recommender the following steps should be done: